Large Language Models at Home

 Posted on December 10, 2023

-There has been one dominant trend in technology this year which has been unavoidable if you follow any kind of tech news.
+There has been one major trend in technology this year which has been unavoidable if you follow any kind of tech news.
 This is of course the buzz around generative machine learning and large language models like ChatGPT.
 The development in this area has accelerated quickly over the last year due to the sudden rise in interest and investment.
 This acceleration can be clearly seen when you take a look at the huge number of machine learning open source projects that have been created in the last 12 months.
 It felt like every trending repository on Github this year had something to do with machine learning.

 Finally after a few months, I decided to see what all the hype was about!
 I was interested in trying out these large language models and learning a bit more about how they work.
 However I prefer to go open source when I can so I couldn't just load up ChatGPT to give it a go.
 I also like to keep my data as local as possible so a self hosted solution would be ideal.